palexandre1/Poke-sorts/README.md

 This project is a multi-page application.
 This application allows users to select up to 6 Pokemon on the select page to be displayed on the Home Page.
 These Pokemon can then be sorted in a visual sorting algorithm representation.

+## Home Page
+Main page where you can see your active team, selection persists in the browser via localStorage

 ## Select Page
 Select up to 6 Pokemon from Bulbasaur to Deoxys